agaesnk/cheat-notes/MEAN Project Setup.md

 }));
 ```

-Note: If you are using dotenv module with environment variables you could change origin to `process.env.CORS_URL`
+**NOTE**: If you are using dotenv module with environment variables you could change origin to `process.env.CORS_URL`

 ### Login form

 We need to create a form so our users can log into the app!
+Be careful, remeber that we have a login-page-component and a login-component, this last one will only include only the form and will have to be required by the login-page-component.